maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 ```
 6. And submit a "pull request"/"merge request".

-NOTE: In the sessions below: `LANG` is your language code typically represented
+NOTE: In the sections below: `LANG` is your language code typically represented
 by a language specification of the form ll or a combined language and country
 specification of the form ll_CC